halon-extras/sophos/README.md

 ### sophos_av(fp[, options])

 Scan a File pointer (fp) with the Sophos anti-virus.
+If attachements are scanned separately, change the `rfc822` options to false.

 **Params**